The Best Things to Do in Melnik, Bulgaria

 This Bulgarian house is also unique due to its mix of Ottoman and Venetian architecture and stunning interior decor.

-One of the main reasons people go to Melnik is to visit the wine region.
+One of the most popular things to do in Melnik Bulgaria is to visit the wine region.
+There are seven wineries where you can sample the local Melnik wine.

-The closest to the town of Melnik are Villa Melnik and Zornitza Family estate, a winery and luxury hotel.
+The closest to the town of Melnik are Villa Melnik and Zornitza Family Estate.
+Slightly further away are Zlaten Rozhen Winery, Rupel Winery, and Orbelus, an organic winery.

-If you are driving in from Sofia, you will most likely pass by Sintica winery in Sandanski on your way to Melnik.
+And if you are driving in from Sofia, you will most likely pass by Sintica winery in Sandanski on your way to Melnik.

 To make the most of the wineries, we recommend scheduling your visits in advance and planning for no more than three winery visits a day.